-Wrap, Bind, Clamp, and Fire Spin.
-In the first generation, they not only prevented you from switching, they prevented the affected Pokemon from attacking at all. while dealing Scratch Damage every turn.
+- Wrap, Bind, Clamp, and Fire Spin.
+In the first generation, instead of preventing you from switching, they prevented the affected Pokemon from attacking, while dealing Scratch Damage every turn.
 Needless to say, this was changed in the succeeding games.
 The most broken part however was that getting free from them still cost a turn, so if the enemy was faster than you they'd get the chance to re-use Wrap, Bind, Clamp, or Fire Spin before you get the chance to respond.

 Fifth Generation maingame

-A big one was the option for players to download both Mewtwo level 70 AND Arceus level 100 into Black and White from the Pokémon website.
+- A big one was the option for players to download both Mewtwo level 70 AND Arceus level 100 into Black and White from the Pokémon website.
 Have those two both in your team, and most of the in-game opponents don't stand a chance.
-Admittedly, the second battle with the Elite Four and the battle with Alder (their 'mons are all in the 60s and 70s that go around) still require some potions on hand, but still, it's way easier than it'd normally be.
+Admittedly, the battle against Grimsley of the Elite Four and the battle with Alder (their 'mons are all in the 60s and 70s that go around)) still require some potions on hand, but still, it's way easier than it'd normally be.
 And you were able to get Reshiram or Zekrom as well, depending on your version.